ISC DHCP 4.1, Solaris 10, Sun Cluster 3.2 1/09 and... Solaris Containers

 The two important parts are the definition of ip-type to exclusive and the match of device /dev/nxge.

-set match=/dev/nxge allows the cloning character-special device to be presented to, and available from the zone.
+This last one set match=/dev/nxge allows the cloning character-special device to be presented to, and available from the zone.

 The zone being installed, and booted once, the first ever configuration is done (TZ, hostname, …)